Deltares/hydromt/docs/user_guide/model_overview.rst

 The building and clipping methods required the user to provide a :ref:`region <region>` of interest.
 HydroMT provides several options to define a region based on a geospatial or hydrographic region.

-The exact process of building or updating a model can be configured in a single configuration :ref:`.ini file <model_config>`.
+The exact process of building or updating a model can be configured in a single configuration :ref:`.yaml file <model_config>`.
 This file describes the full pipeline of model methods and their arguments.
 The methods vary for the different model classes and :ref:`plugins`, as documented in this documentation or for each plugin documentation websites.